MicrosoftDocs/VBA-Docs/api/Excel.Protection.AllowUsingPivotTables.md

  ActiveSheet.Unprotect

- ' Allow pivot tables to be manipulated on a protected worksheet.
+ ' Allow PivotTables to be manipulated on a protected worksheet.
  If ActiveSheet.Protection.Allow UsingPivotTables = False Then
  ActiveSheet.Protect AllowUsingPivotTables:=True
  End If

- MsgBox "Pivot tables can be manipulated on the protected worksheet."
+ MsgBox "PivotTables can be manipulated on the protected worksheet."

 End Sub
 ```